 - SLIT is the process of taking a very small amount of the food allergen in a liquid under the tongue and holding it there for two minutes before swallowing.
 OIT uses higher food doses than SLIT, and these are swallowed directly from a carefully measured food supply.
 The amounts of food allergen for SLIT and OIT are intended to be small enough that a severe allergic reaction is unlikely, but the immune system sees it enough to build tolerance to it, like a vaccine. - Food immunotherapy is a marathon, not a sprint.
 The process requires determination, stamina, and patience.
-Expect to take doses seven days a week for at least one year, and long-term expect to take doses most days each week indefinitely to maintain protection. - Build-up phase averages six to twelve months, depending on food(s) and process used: - For SLIT, liquid drops of the food preparation are pumped or placed under the tongue once daily in amounts that increase every week in the first two months and then every two weeks. - OIT doses are swallowed once daily in amounts that increase every two weeks. - Each increasing dose (a.k.a. "up-dose") must be administered in scheduled appointments.
-For SLIT patients, about half of up-doses may be given during televisits. - The dose achieved at each appointment is taken at home every day until the next up-dose appointment. - o Patients must be observed after each dose escalation, or "up-dose". - For SLIT, there is a thirty-minute observation period in the office after each scheduled up-dose, while some up-doses may be coordinated through televisits. - For OIT, the first appointment may take sixty minutes to four hours on average, depending on the food(s) and the planned schedule.
-Up-dosing visits after the first visit require an observation period of forty-five minutes. - Maintenance phase: - $\circ~$ A goal dose is reached and is given at home on a consistent, daily basis. - When does it end?
+Expect to take doses seven days a week for at least one year, and long-term expect to take doses most days each week indefinitely to maintain protection. - Build-up phase averages five to twelve months, depending on food(s) and process used: - For SLIT, liquid drops of the food preparation are dispensed under the tongue once daily.
+Amounts are increased every one to four weeks, depending on the protocol. - o OIT doses are swallowed once daily in amounts that increase every two weeks. - Each increasing dose (a.k.a. "up-dose") must be administered in scheduled appointments.
+For some SLIT patients, some up-doses may be given during televisits. - o The dose achieved at each appointment is taken at home every day until the next up-dose appointment. - o Patients must be observed after each dose escalation, or "up-dose", visit. - SLIT: depending on the protocol, the observation period in the office after each scheduled up-dose is 30 to 65 minutes.
+Some up-doses may be coordinated through televisits. - For OIT, the first appointment may take 60 minutes to four hours on average, depending on the food(s) and the planned schedule.
+Up-dosing visits after the first visit require an observation period of 45 minutes. - Maintenance phase: - o The goal dose is reached and is given at home on a consistent, daily basis. - When does it end?
 We don't know.
 We follow labs annually to follow progress, but you should expect to take doses indefinitely to maintain protection.
 If the maintenance dose is tolerated consistently, each year we may be able to decrease how many doses per week are required.
-The strategy may differ with each patient's situation. - Doses given at home do not change unless there are allergic reactions or signs of illness. - Allergy skin or blood tests are performed within six months prior to starting therapy, and we repeat tests every year into therapy to see if risks may change. - We may adjust dose strategies at regular visits based on test results and updated research.
+The strategy may differ with each patient's situation. - o Doses given at home do not change unless there are allergic reactions or signs of illness. - Allergy skin or blood tests are performed within six months prior to starting therapy, and we repeat tests every year into therapy to see if risks may change. - o We may adjust dose strategies at regular visits based on test results and updated research.